What is business banking?

 Oftentimes, business banks and investment banks are one in the same.

-This is due to 1999 legislation that repealed parts of the Glass-Steagall Act, which required investment and commercial banks to operate as separate entities.
+This is due to 1999 legislation that repealed parts of the Glass-Steagall Act, which required investment and commercial banks to operate as separate business entities.

 Matthew Speiser is a finance content writer who specializes on topics including startups, venture capital, corporate finance, and business banking.

 Competitive data was collected as of October 23, 2023, and is subject to change or update.